kubernetes/kubernetes/docs/admin/accessing-the-api.md

 ## Expected changes

    - Policy will limit the actions kubelets can do via the authed port.
-   - Scheduler and Controller-manager will use the Secure Port too.
-They will then be able to run on different machines than the apiserver.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/admin/accessing-the-api.md?pixel)]()